 Academic Courses for Associate Degree

-There are full scholarships available to New Haven Family Center residents to attend any of these classes.
 They may stay at the Family Center for up to 2 years, as long as they are striving to achieve independence.
 Part of that independence is knowing how to budget their money.
-All residents are required to fill out and stay in a budget that is taylored to their family.
+All residents are required to fill out and stay in a budget that is tailored to their family.

 In 2018, New Haven Family Center provided 6577 shelter nights and 13,963 meals .
 88.9% of the families that came to us in 2018 got a job and moved out within 6 months.
 Only 3 families started work at minimum wage (this was against our recommendation) and only 2% had to come back to the Family Center because they could not make it in society.
 They were re-trained and sent back out.
 The Lord has allowed us to take throw away buildings, surplus food, and people the world has given up on to help.
 We are very proud of our statistics, no other agency that I know of can boast of this success.